teamrabu/rabu-schedule/readme.md

 ----------------------

 Rabu Schedule uses [Rake](http://rake.rubyforge.org/) as its build tool.
 To build a release version of Rabu Schedule, use `rake release` from the command line.
 The results will be placed in `generated\release`.
 Use `rake` on its own to run the tests. `rake -T` will show you the most commonly-used targets, and `rake -P` will show all targets.

+**Important:** After you're done building, be sure to run `rake shutdown` to stop the JsTestDriver server.
+If you use `./autorake.sh` (described below), breaking out of the script should automatically kill the server.

 Two scripts make building more convenient: